Act leader David Seymour kicked out after Winston Peters 'grandpa' jab

 After Seymour called out to Peters to answer the question, Peters said "I'll answer the question, sunshine, when I get to it, all right."

-That prompted Mallard issued a grinning rebuke to Peters for the use of "sunshine" – saying he knew it was "a term of endearment" but it was not appropriate for Parliament.
+That prompted Speaker Trevor Mallard to issue a grinning rebuke to Peters for the use of "sunshine" – saying he knew it was "a term of endearment" but it was not appropriate for Parliament.

 It is a term Peters often uses against his foes in Parliament.